Trump judges and nominees who have fought to weaken protections against sexual harassment and assault

 Lee Rudofsky (Eastern District of Arkansas) argued that the Constitution prevents Arkansas from being sued for money damages under Title IX.
 If that were true, students would no longer be able to sue their school for money damages when the school mishandles their sexual assault claims.

 David Stras (Eighth Circuit) as a state court judge dissented in a case that held that trial judges had the ability in a rape case to allow expert testimony that contradicted the defendant’s claim of consensual sex.

-Justin Walker (Nominated to DC Circuit; Western District of Kentucky) continued to defend then-judge Brett Kavanaugh even after multiple women credibly accused him of sexual assault.
+Justin Walker (DC Circuit; previously Western District of Kentucky) continued to defend then-judge Brett Kavanaugh even after multiple women credibly accused him of sexual assault.
 After Dr. Christine Blasey Ford’s testimony, Walker suggested that she was “mistaken” about her own experience of sexual assault.

 Don Willett (Fifth Circuit), while on the Texas Supreme Court, limited the amount of compensation that a victim of workplace sexual harassment and assault can collect from her employer.